 How to take Shrooms (Psilocybin/Magic Mushrooms) the TripSafe way 🍄👽

-Thank you to Matthew Johnson, Bill Richards, and Roland Griffiths, for all of their work, and particularly their safety research.
+Thank you to Matthew Johnson, Bill Richards, and Roland Griffiths, for all of their scientific research on these subjects.

 No drug use is perfectly safe.
 Shrooms appear to be safer than most drugs.1